My Japanese cheesecake recipe is creamy, dreamy, and fluffy. Not to mention absolutely delicious and mind-blowing!

 - Reduce the oven temperature to 275 degrees F. and bake for an additional 75 – 80 minutes or until the top is golden brown.

-Allow the Japanese cheesecake to cool on a wire rack until cool to the touch.
+Allow it to cool on a wire rack until cool to the touch.

-Dust the Japanese cheesecake with powdered sugar and serve warm with fresh berries or your choice of fresh fruit and homemade whipped cream.
+Dust it with powdered sugar and serve warm with fresh berries or your choice of fresh fruit and homemade whipped cream.

 After one bite of our Japanese cheesecake, you’ll understand why its one of the most popular Japanese desserts around the planet.
 Jiggly Japanese cheesecake is perfect for dinner parties, family get-togethers, and potlucks.
 This fluffy cheesecake will not disappoint.

-Store leftovers refrigerated in an airtight container or wrapped tightly in plastic wrap for 3-4 days.
-You can store the cheesecake in a freezer-safe container for up to two months.
+Leftovers should be stored refrigerated in an airtight container or tightly wrapped in plastic wrap for 3-4 days.
+The cheesecake can be stored in a freezer-safe container for up to two months.

 The distinct difference is the density and texture.
 Japanese cheesecake has a light and fluffy texture due to the large amount of whipped egg whites that are incorporated into the batter.
 This results in a much airier cake compared to denser, richer styles like New York cheesecake.